 20. The Rat-trap (1982)

 From one of the finest auteurs Indian cinema has to offer comes ‘The Rat-trap’, a film that is more or less a character study on the outside (like most of Adoor Gopalakrishnan‘s cinema), though upon further inspection, it seems to me at least, to be a satire on the construction of the modern society.
-Telling the tale of a middle-aged man who lives with his two younger sisters, the film describes him as someone who is frightened of his surroundings, who’d rather depend on his sisters than do the work himself.
+Telling the tale of a middle-aged man who lives with his two younger sisters, the film describes him as someone who is frightened of his surroundings and who’d rather depend on his sisters than do the work himself.

 With an investigation of what he’s afraid of and what comes off of it, ‘The Rat-trap’ attempts to mirror a captured rodent to a man living by the system prescribed by the society around him.
-What does shutting oneself within their house do for the world around them?
+What does shutting oneself within one’s house do for the world around them?
 Should we act for the benefit of this ‘outside world’?
 What is the point of it all?
-I also feel there’s a cautionary side to the story presented here, about how society demands you to follow its ways, failing to do which would make you as insignificant as a rat in a trap.
+I also feel there’s a cautionary side to the story presented here about how society demands you to follow its ways, failing to do which would make you as insignificant as a rat in a trap.
 The troubling question then is, what if you’re the one who is right?

 19. The Adversary (1970)

 The pivotal concerns of Indian neorealism in cinema are usually handled in succession: first, there is the background of poverty, which gives way to the eruption of jealousy and fear, ultimately resulting in the incentive to perform a radical action, mostly in the form of a revolt.
-‘The Adversary’, possibly the best entry in Satyajit Ray‘s ‘Calcutta Trilogy’, handles its plot likewise, but accentuates its themes and morals with a character who is brilliantly analyzed.
+‘The Adversary,’ possibly the best entry in Satyajit Ray‘s ‘Calcutta Trilogy,’ handles its plot likewise but accentuates its themes and morals with a character who is brilliantly analyzed.
 The entire film is based on his world-view; his perception of people and events is what spurts the subtle emotional core.

 The film flows beautifully and tells its story with a touch of intimacy, utilizing dream sequences and external visual elements to get deep into and understand the thought process of our leading man.
 I’ve always enjoyed Ray’s handling of the lower middle class, but it is here that I feel he reaches a point that can be considered his philosophical best, with an ending that is as personal as it is effective, closing the chapter it opened halfway with somber poetry, captured with the career-best visual eye of cinematographer Subrata Mitra.